 On the other hand, some fresh produce may be for immediate consumption only, and you have to beware of slippery cobblestones due to squashed, very (!) ripe fruit.
-The occasional less than legal trading (smuggled tobacco produce at the top) seems to be going on fairly open, but otherwise, this is a safe area (as usual in a market, beware of pickpockets – though they tend to be at the more touristy places in Dublin).
+The occasional less than legal trading (smuggled tobacco products at the top) seems to be going on fairly open, but otherwise, this is a safe area (as usual in a market, beware of pickpockets – though they tend to be at the more touristy places in Dublin).

 The street market, basically the only reason to visit Moore Street as a tourist, runs from Monday to Saturday, selling mainly fruit, vegetables and flowers.
 It generally starts getting busy around 10 am and stays in full swing until 3 pm or so, tapering out after that.
 Some deliveries are still made by horse-drawn cart, providing a colorful photo opportunity if you catch them in the act.